 To summarize: for an effective muscular warm-up before performing physical activity, ensuring all those processes that produce nitric oxide at the level of the blood vessels that supply the muscle function properly is fundamental.
 This is possible first of all by including a healthy dosage of physical activity into your daily routine.
 It is also important to provide an adequate supply of the nutrients that the body uses to produce this key molecule for muscles to function during physical activity, and therefore in athletic performance.

-Daily intake: we recommend taking about 2 g of arginine before training, especially in combination with L-Citrulline (2 g).
+Recommended use: we recommend taking about 2 g of arginine before training, especially in combination with L-Citrulline (2 g).